Local Missionaries

 One Indigenous pastor, Marty, has dedicated many years to transforming life for the children in the sprawling South Asian slum where he was born.
 As a child, Marty had to dig through the garbage for scraps of food, and when his father died, he became the family’s provider, even though he was still just a boy.
 His experiences of pain, struggles and addiction gave him a passionate heart for the children living in extreme poverty around him.

 You can sponsor local missionaries like Pastor Marty with GFA World.
-It takes just $45 a month to help support them and allow them to share the love of God with the people who need it most.[10]
+It takes just $45 a month to help support them and allow them to share the love of God with the people who need it most, according to GFA World.

 What was the good news that Jesus preached?
 Learn more!